amitmh/kafka-testing-util/README.md

 ##### Usage

-Simplest way to execute block by starting and then stops kafka instance once done
+The simplest way to execute `block` while making sure a kafka instance is running:

 ```scala
  KafkaTestUtil().withKafkaRunning {